eQualityTime/FlowersForTuring/index.markdown

 <img src="{{site.baseurl}}/assets/images/2019/1.jpg" alt="Alan Turing's Statue surrounded by flowers">

 Alan Turing, the pioneering Computer Scientist and World War II codebreaker, has a statue in Sackville Gardens in Manchester.
-On 23rd June each year, we surround it with flowers in his memory for his birthday.
-Since 2013, we've raised over £12,700 for the amazing [Special Effect](https://www.youtube.com/watch?v=kpYNG7MivHs&feature=emb_title), which is a UK based charity which uses video games and technology to enhance the quality of life of people with disabilities.
+Each year on 23rd June, we honor his birthday by surrounding his statue with flowers.
+Since 2013, we've raised over £12,700 for the amazing [Special Effect](https://www.youtube.com/watch?v=kpYNG7MivHs&feature=emb_title).
+Based in the UK, they use video games and technology to enhance the quality of life of people with disabilities.

+By joining us in this heartfelt tradition, you can help celebrate Alan Turing's legacy and support an amazing cause.

-* To pledge a bunch of flowers, click [here](donate.html)
+* To pledge a bouquet of flowers, click [here](donate.html)
-* To find out more about the event, try our [FAQ](faq.html), or one of our [reports](reports.html).
+* If you are curious about the event, check out our [FAQ](faq.html), or one of our [reports](reports.html).

 <img src="{{site.baseurl}}/assets/images/specialeffect.jpg" alt="One of the children helped by special effect">